Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Random Tank"				"1"

+			// How long until the Mutant Tank stops randomizing into different types.
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "2".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Random Duration"			"999999.0"

 			// The Mutant Tank switches to a random type every time this many seconds passes.
-			// Note: This setting only takes effect when the "Spawn Mode" setting is set to "2".
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "2".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.1
 			// Maximum: 999999.0
 			"Random Interval"			"5.0"
+		}
+		"Transform"
+		{
 			// The Mutant Tank is able to transform again after this many seconds passes.
-			// Note: This setting only takes effect when the "Spawn Mode" setting is set to "3".
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "3".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.1